Ragerlab/Understanding-the-Relationship-Between-Neutrophil-Function-and-Demographic-Variables/README.md

 Script author: Elise Hickman, PhD (ehickman@email.unc.edu)

 This script was developed to 1) determine whether there are significant differences in phagocytic function and oxidative burst bioenergetic parameters between neutrophils isolated from male and female adult subjects; and 2) determine whether phagocytic function and oxidative burst bioenergetic parameters are correlated in human neutrophils.
+These goals were answered using t tests, Wilcoxon rank sum tests, and Spearman's correlation tests.
+These combined analyses correspond to Table 1 in the manuscript.